typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 aptTypedDs2.withColumnTupled(lit(Array("a","b","c"))).show(2).run()
 ```

-Similarly, `withColumn()` adds a column explicitly expects a schema for the result.
+Similarly, `withColumn()` adds a column and explicitly expects a schema for the result.

 ```tut:book
 case class CityBedsOther(city: String, bedrooms: Int, other: List[String])